mollihua/MD_simulations_build_system/README.md

 # MD_simulations_build_system

+Tool: Python.

 Purpose: to generate a cubic molecular system that contains a homogenously distributed molecular species surrounding a protein solute.

-Python scripts.

 For example: